 Pricing

 Swetrix offers a 14-day free trial with no credit card required.
-After that, you pick a plan based on monthly events.
-If you need more than 10 million events, you contact sales.
+After that, you pick a plan based on monthly events:

 Pros

-- Fully open source and self-hostable so you keep full control of your data
+- Fully open source and self-hostable for complete data control

-- Cookie-free tracking that is GDPR/CCPA compliant by design
+- Cookieless tracking that is GDPR/CCPA compliant by design

-- Clean, simple dashboard with user flows, alerts, exports, and performance monitoring
+- Clean, simple dashboard with user flows, alerts, and exports

 Cons